null

 This is what Len Saunders noticed around the time his cat Snowball (pictured) was diagnosed with diabetes.

-“The signs for me was the excessive drinking and urinating,” he said.
+“The signs for me were the excessive drinking and urinating,” he said.

 Weight loss